Avanade/Beef/README.md

 - Tests only need to be present for issues that need to be verified by QA (for example, not tasks).
 - If there is a scenario that is far too hard to test there does not need to be a test for it.
 - "Too hard" is determined by the team as a whole.

+We understand there is more work to be performed in generating a higher level of code coverage; this technical debt is on the backlog.

 <br>